aleixop/clean_amplicon_datasets/README.md

 ### Merge datasets and clustering

 The script automatically detects if there is more than one dataset in the input.
-If so, it takes the final seqtabs obtained for each datasets and merged them with the script `merge_seqtabs.R`:
+If so, it takes the final seqtabs obtained for each datasets and merges them with the script `merge_seqtabs.R`:

 ```
 usage: merge_seqtabs.R [--] [--help] [--seqtabs SEQTABS] [--out_seqtab